AlmogBaku/AlmogBaku.github.io/_posts/2015-1-27-Thoughts-about-introductions-strategies-for-fundraising.md

 ---
-published: false
+published: true
 layout: post
 title: Thoughts about introductions strategies for fundraising
 ---

 Raising funds is one of the toughest job you need to do as a startup founder, specially on the beginning of your journey. <br />
-On this post.
-I focused on the _approach_ part of the process, and investigated one of the worst mistakes I made at GoDisco- giving up on **introductions**.
+On this post, I focused on the _approach_ part of the process, and investigated one of the worst mistakes I made at GoDisco- giving up on **introductions**.

 We all know how efficient a good intro can be, and how we can benefit from it.
 Actually that's the exact reason I,